-Native American Heritage Month celebrates the history and contributions of the Indigenous communities in the United States.
+Native American Heritage Month celebrates the history and contributions of Indigenous communities in the United States.
 By honoring their traditions, languages and rich cultures, we can keep their histories alive throughout future generations.

 Empowering Native American employees